MYCE Price Tops $0.0004 on Top Exchanges (MYCE)

 According to CryptoCompare, “MYCE is a PoW/PoS cryptocurrency based on the Scrypt algorithm.
 MYCE features a second network layer of masternodes that process private and near-instant transactions. “

-It is usually not possible to purchase alternative cryptocurrencies such as MYCE directly using U.S. dollars.
-Investors seeking to trade MYCE should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MYCE using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as MYCE directly using US dollars.
+Investors seeking to trade MYCE should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy MYCE using one of the exchanges listed above.

 Receive News & Updates for MYCE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MYCE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.